amccarthy1/go-chronometer/README.md

 ###What is a `CancellationToken`

 It is the mechanism by which we signal that a task should abort.
-We don't have a reference to a thread or similar, so we use a simple object and signal with a boolean.
+We don't have a reference to a thread or similar, so we use an object and signal with a boolean.
 We could use chanels, but this is simpler.

 ###Schedules